Skip to Navigation

 Matriculated Student: A student is matriculated upon acceptance into a program of study at the College that leads to a degree or certificate.

 Non-Matriculated Student: An individual who is taking courses without applying or being accepted for matriculation in a degree program.
-Non-matriculated students are restricted to no more than 11 hours of credit during any one term.

 back to top